jbshep/conversational-python/docs/source/ch9_classes.rst

 How did you do?
 Did you realize you needed to create a yellow color first?
 Then, did you notice that the yellow circle had a black border around it?

-Here is one way you could have drawn the face.
+Here is one way you could have drawn the face (see Listing :numref:`%s <draw_face>`).
 Notice line 8 that defines ``yellow``.
 Then, notice lines 32 - 33.
 To get a yellow circle with a black border, we actually draw the circle twice.
 First, we draw the yellow circle using ``pygame.draw.ellipse``.
 Then, we draw the same circle over the top, only this time we only draw a black border.

+.. _draw_face:
 .. code-block:: python
    :linenos:
    :emphasize-lines: 8,32,33
+   :caption: Drawing a face

    import pygame
    from pygame.locals import *